openjax/jjb/README.md

 ### Introduction

-**JJB** is a lightweight framework based on a XSD [JJB Schema][jsonx-xsd] that allows one to create a schema for JSON classes.
+**JJB** is a lightweight framework based on a XSD [JSONx Schema][jsonx-xsd] that allows one to create a schema for JSON classes.
 To its disadvantage, JavaScript is compiler-less, and a highly non-cohesive language that results in errors being realized in runtime.
 As there does not exist a formalized schema specification for JSON, developers often make repeated mistakes when designing JSON messages, encoding JSON objects, and decoding JSON strings. **JJB** presents a schema model that can be used to bring errors to edit-time and compile-time, greatly reducing the risk of the same errors to appear in run-time.

 ### Why **JJB**?